SamirTalwar/talks/index.md

 ### What is the point of this talk?

-Strings are bad, m'kay.
+Strings are terrifying.

 ### Explain, fool.

-Strings are actually a Good Thing™.
+I will, I promise.

 But first…